marcusoftnet/marcusoftnet.github.io/_posts/2014-03-01-team-yayasan-getting-started.md

 We agreed to try to do something about these issues next week.
 We suggested two changes that we're trying for next week:

-- Limiting the Doing-column (Sedang in Indonesian) to 14 items.
+- Limiting the Doing-column ("Sedang" in Indonesian) to 14 items.
 It's a lot I know but as you'll see in my summary below I'm not in a hurry.
-    Also I wanted to try a technique that [Donald Reintersen](http://reinertsenassociates.com/) introduced me too (also described [in the book btw](http://bit.ly/theKanbanBook)).
+Also I wanted to try a technique that [Donald Reinertsen](http://reinertsenassociates.com/) introduced me too (also described [in the book btw](http://bit.ly/theKanbanBook)).
 Each week we will lower this limit with 20% until it hurts.
 Then we start our discussions about how to improve from there.
 Right now it's not hurting at all...
 - We decided to classify all the items in Todo (Akan) in S, M, L and (XL).
 That's is if something is XL we break it down.
 Nothing should take longer than 2 weeks, that's our idea now at least.

 This is the final board after the first week: